1998CHC/1998CHC.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 📜 About Me
-📚 Haochen Chang is currently a Ph.D. student in Computer Science at Sun Yat-sen University, supervised by Prof. Hongbo Chen.
-Previously, he obtained his bachelor's degree from Ocean University of China and his master's degree from Beijing Institute of Technology.
+📚 Haochen Chang is currently a Ph.D. student in Computer Science at Sun Yat-sen University (SYSU), supervised by Prof. Hongbo Chen.
+Previously, he obtained his bachelor's degree from Ocean University of China (OUC) and his master's degree from Beijing Institute of Technology (BIT).

 💡 His research interest lies in (1)Hand-Object Interaction, (2)Action Recognition and Gesture Recognition.